The Best Burger Recipe

 - Heat skillet or grill to medium heat.
-Cook burgers on first side until a nice dark sear appears, 3-4 minutes.
-Flip and cook on second side until no longer pink inside (it will read 160F on an instant read thermometer), 2-6 minutes.
+Cook burgers on the first side until a nice dark sear appears, 3-4 minutes.
+Flip and cook on the second side until no longer pink inside (it will read 160F on an instant-read thermometer), 2-6 minutes.

 Disclosure: This post contains affiliate links meaning that if you click on the link and buy something I will receive a small commission at no additional charge to you.
 All opinions are my own.